Hernández, Tellez HR, Jays beat Indians 4-1 in opener

 Hernández led off the fourth by hitting the first pitch of the inning for his eighth home run of the season.
 Tellez connected with one out for his third homer.
 Vladimir Guerrero Jr. had a sacrifice fly in the seventh.

-The conditions Sunday were much improved with sunny skies, a gametime temperature of 59 degrees and 15 mph winds, but the Indians struggled defensively when Toronto scored in the third.
+The conditions Sunday were much improved with sunny skies, a game-time temperature of 59 degrees and 15 mph winds, but the Indians struggled defensively when Toronto scored in the third.
 Joe Panik’s popup to center field fell in when shortstop Amed Rosario seemed to lose the ball in the sun after calling for it.

 After a sacrifice and an infield hit, Bo Bichette hit what should have been an inning-ending double play grounder to second baseman Owen Miller, but Rosario’s wide throw to first caused Jake Bauers to make a long reach for the ball, which he couldn’t glove.
 Panik scored and Bichette was given an RBI.